 It makes sense that these publishers’ stories have catapulted to the top of the charts, given their funny and heartwarming content offerings.
 We wrote about why these publishers create such viral hits here.

-In terms of actual engagement numbers, seven of last month’s top 25 publishers saw gains.
+This article drove 616k engagements for BBC’s UK site and 529k for its global site.[/caption] In terms of actual engagement numbers, seven of last month’s top 25 publishers saw gains.